atodorov/atodorov.github.com/content/_posts/2013-05-27-it-jobs-prediction-quality-engineering-devops-augmented-reality.markdown

 One of the preliminary questions posted from students is

-{% blockquote %}
-In which field to expect saturation of junior specialists in the next 5 years?
+> In which field to expect saturation of junior specialists in the next 5 years?
-Which technologies will see higher demand and which will not?
+> Which technologies will see higher demand and which will not?
-{% endblockquote %}

 While I don't have a clear answer here are my favorites and comments.
 If I was a 20 year old student I would definitely be paying attention to these.